Natalie Abrahami

 Director

-Natalie started out at the Royal Court Theatre as a Graduate Trainee before training with the Young Vic and National Theatre Studio, where she met Carrie Cracknell.
-Two years later they applied to run the Gate Theatre, Notting Hill as a duo, which is where her collaborative practice began.
+Natalie started out at the Royal Court Theatre as a Graduate Trainee before training with the Young Vic and National Theatre Studio where she met Carrie Cracknell.
+Two years later they applied as a duo, to run the Gate Theatre, Notting Hill, which is where her collaborative practice began.

-Climate conscious practice sits at the heart of Natalie’s work and this has been the abiding principle for The Trials at the Donmar Warehouse and Antonín Dvořák’s Rusalka at the Royal Opera House.
+Climate conscious practice sits at the heart of Natalie’s work and was the abiding principle for Rusalka (Royal Ballet & Opera) and The Trials (Donmar Warehouse).

 In Development